jivebiscuit/jivebiscuit.github.io/docs/policy/general.md

 The addition of the Online controller contactability policy was added in Chapter 2 requiring controllers to actively be on the ZHU Discord when controlling.
 The LOA leave and return currency requirements were overhauled and into a prorated system.
 This includes the General and Tier 1 Currency controlling activity requirements.
 Finally, minor changes were made to spelling, grammar, formatting, references to the ZHU ARTCC domain and old links were updated.

 #### 1-1-6.
 Responsibility
-a.
-The Virtual Houston ARTCC Air Traffic Manager is responsible for maintaining and updating the information contained in this order.
+1. The Virtual Houston ARTCC Air Traffic Manager is responsible for maintaining and updating the information contained in this order.

-b.
-The Virtual Houston ARTCC Air Traffic Manager is responsible for notifying the VATUSA Deputy Division Director, Air Traffic Services of any necessary revisions to this order.
+1. The Virtual Houston ARTCC Air Traffic Manager is responsible for notifying the VATUSA Deputy Division Director, Air Traffic Services of any necessary revisions to this order.

 ??? note "Abbreviations"
     | Abbreviations | |